Help is on the way!

 What is the difference between dementia and narcissistic behavior in the elderly?

 Dementia can cause symptoms that look like narcissism, including selfishness, lack of empathy, and inappropriate behavior.
+Frontotemporal dementia is especially likely to mimic narcissistic traits because it damages the brain regions responsible for social awareness and impulse control.
 The key difference is that dementia represents a change from the person’s previous personality, while narcissistic personality disorder has been present throughout their life.
-A geriatric psychiatrist can help distinguish between the two conditions.
+A geriatric psychiatrist can help distinguish between the two conditions through a formal neuropsychological evaluation.

 How do you deal with an elderly narcissistic parent?